pce-devel/Etripator/README.md

 ```

 You will also need to have [jansson](https://github.com/akheron/jansson) installed on your system.
-This can be acheived using via the package manager (apt, brew, chocolate, pacman, ...) or by building it from source.
+This can be acheived using a package manager (apt, brew, chocolate, pacman, ...) or by building it from source.

 ```
 wget https://github.com/akheron/jansson/archive/v2.12.zip